 The analysis of the critical success factors confirms the assumption of resource-based view, which assumes that the differentiation of mass running events in term of performance and the degree of success is based on the heterogeneous resources exploited in the event organization and management.
 However, the extension approaches to resource-based views are considered, as it is believed that resources and competencies should be regarded with the dynamic rather than static environment.
 The extension approaches may better explain the performance variation between mass running events.
 Accordingly, the study concludes that besides the tangible and intangible factors asserted in the resource-based view which include financial resources, physical resources, reputation and branding possesses by each mass running event, the relational resources, specifically the good relationships with each city have a great contribution to event success.
 The city does not only provide the event venue or grant the permission to stage the event but it plays significant roles in aiding mass running events to comply with international standards.
-In many success cases, the city is acting as event co-creator that works together with the event organizer in delivering successful events, which in return benefit all parties.
+In many successful events, which in return benefit all parties.
 Additionally, the practices such as to have clear event objectives or the standards adopted to the events and the dynamic capabilities are leading to performance differentiation and thus, differences in degree of event success.
 The event owners, organizers and the city as event co-creator should capture the opportunities provided by the emergent of the running boom and continuously develop and adapt themselves in order to stay attractive and competitive.

 Nevertheless, this study is not without limitations.
 The role of race directors or event managers was underexplored in this study and this remains the opportunities for future research.
 As the Resource Orchestration Theory has addressed the role of managers' actions to effectively structure, bundle, and leverage firm resources and ultimately create competitive advantages, the examination into the race director role and human capital embedded in the event will illustrate the better views of factors contributing to mass running event success.
 Moreover, the study presents the critical success factors from the supply side, namely from the event organizers or provider perspective.
 The critical success factors derived from the demand side may differ.
 Thus, it is highly encouraged as future research.
-Lastly, the findings are not generalisable, since the critical success factors differ according to the mass participation sporting event.
-The study emphasizes the resources or factors critical for the execution of elite or high standard mass running events.
+Lastly, the findings are not generalisable, since the critical success factors critical for the execution of elite or high standard mass running events.
 However, the application of the success factors would have to be as guidelines adapted for a specific event.